BetProtocol Price Tops $0.0007 (BEPRO)

-BetProtocol (CURRENCY:BEPRO) traded 1.7% lower against the U.S. dollar during the twenty-four hour period ending at 14:00 PM E.T. on July 18th.
-In the last seven days, BetProtocol has traded 6.3% lower against the U.S. dollar.
-BetProtocol has a market cap of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
-One BetProtocol token can currently be bought for $0.0007 or 0.00000002 BTC on major exchanges.
+BetProtocol (CURRENCY:BEPRO) traded 1.7% lower against the US dollar during the 24 hour period ending at 9:00 AM ET on July 20th.
+BetProtocol has a total market cap of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
+Over the last seven days, BetProtocol has traded 6.3% lower against the US dollar.
+One BetProtocol token can currently be bought for approximately $0.0007 or 0.00000002 BTC on major exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.